Duality and Stacking of Bosonic and Fermionic SPT Phases: State sum evaluation of bosonic partition functions

-To compute the evaluations \eqref{orientableevaluated} and \eqref{nonorientableevaluated} of partition functions $\cZ_\omega^b[X,\cA]$ stated in \cref{sec:genusrules}, we use the state sum construction \cite{Fukuma_1994,DijWit,ShiozakiRyu,KTYbosonic}.
-The idea is to define the partition function on a discretization of the space $(X,\cA)$ and then check that the result is independent of the choice of discretization.
-A discretization consists of a triangulation of $X$, a branching structure on the edges of the triangulation (i.e. an assignment of edge directions such that there are no closed loops), and group labels $g\in\cG$ on the edges such that the product of group labels (with labels inverted when the edge directions point against the path direction) around each cycle in the edges of $X$ equals the holonomy of $\cA$ along that cycle.
+For theories with no antiunitary symmetries, $x=0$ -- where only orientable $X$ appear due to the constraint $\cA^*x=w_1$ -- a discretization consists of a triangulation of $X$, a branching structure on the edges of the triangulation (i.e. an assignment of edge directions such that there are no closed loops), group labels $g\in\cG$ on the edges such that the product of group labels (with labels inverted when the edge directions point against the path direction) around each cycle in the edges of $X$ equals the holonomy of $\cA$ along that cycle, and an orientation.
 The partition function is defined on such a discretization as the product of contributions

-for each triangle whose two legs pointing in the same direction are labeled by $g$ and $h$, as depicted in \cref{fig:statesum}.
-On an orientable surface, one fixes a global orientation and inverts the contribution if the local orientation determined by the branching structure disagrees with the global one ($-$ instead of $+$).
-The independence of this partition function on the discretization is guaranteed by the cocycle condition on $\omega$.
+for each triangle whose two legs pointing in the same direction are labeled by $g$ and $h$, as depicted in \cref{fig:statesum}; the triangle enters with a $+$ sign ($-$ sign) if its local orientation defined by the branching structure agrees (disagrees) with the global orientation.
+One can check that independence of this partition function on the discretization -- that is, invariance under retriangulation by Pachner moves, change of the branching structure, and homotopy of the group labels -- is all guaranteed by the cocycle condition on $\omega$.
+The generalization of this construction to general symmetries $(G,x)$ has some subtleties, which we will not explore here; nevertheless, the partition functions on nonorientable surfaces can be recovered from the discretizations of \cref{fig:statesum}, where the triangles of the nonorientable surfaces all enter with $+$ signs.

 First consider the orientable surface of genus $n$ labeled by holonomies $\{g_i,h_i\}$ satisfying $x(g_i)=x(h_i)=0$ and $\prod_ig_ih_ig_i^{-1}h_i^{-1}=1$.
 A discretization of this space by $4n-2$ triangles is depicted in \cref{fig:statesum}.
 On this discretization, the state sum evaluates to